lrmcfarland/Coordinates/README.md

 and copy assign are provided along with conversion constructors to transform Cartesian into Spherical coordinates and vice versa.

+All objects are in the name space "Coords", e.g. Coords::Cartesian.
+This may seem little weird at first, but then again he was French.

 ## To Install

 Coordinates uses [gtest](https://code.google.com/p/googletest/) to